‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 Key senators of both parties have signaled this week that they see no need for further testimony.
 For many Republicans, it would only extend what they consider to be a constitutionally invalid proceeding whose outcome is already known.
 For many Democrats, the case for conviction is already in plain sight — unlike Trump’s first impeachment, which was based on actions that took largely place outside the public eye.

 Norman Eisen, who served as counsel to the House managers in Trump’s first impeachment, said witness testimony is a crucial element in any trial.
-But that testimony, he said, need not be given live.
+But that testimony, he said, need not be live.

-“This time, there is a vast amount of incriminating video capturing Trump’s comments and the insurrectionists reactions,” Eisen said.
+“This time, there is a vast amount of incriminating video capturing Trump’s comments and the insurrectionists’ reactions,” Eisen said.
 “Everyone can and will see for themselves what was said by Donald Trump and what subsequently happened.”

 But others, including some Republicans, believe eyewitness testimony could make a difference, and that Democrats are missing an important opportunity to document what they view as Trump’s culpability for the riot.